wartremover/wartremover/docs/_posts/2017-02-11-install-setup.md

 ```

 ### Gradle
-You can use WartRemover in Gradle using [this plugin](https://github.com/augi/gradle-wartremover):
+Support for Gradle is provided by the [Gradle-Wartremover plugin](https://github.com/augi/gradle-wartremover):

 ```gradle
 buildscript {